2013-2014 Seed Grant Competition

-With generous support from the Robert W. Deutsch Foundation, up to four teams of students and their faculty mentors have been chosen to receive up to $25,000 per team to carry out a project during the spring semester.
-In addition, the judges this year named two teams as honorees, and they will receive up to $3,000 in expenses per team to carry out their projects.
+With generous support from the Robert W. Deutsch Foundation, four teams of students and their faculty mentors have been chosen to receive up to $25,000 per team to carry out a project during the spring semester.
+In addition, the judges this year named one team as honorees, and they have received up to $3,000 in expenses to carry out their project.

 Congratulations to the FIA-Deutsch Seed Grant Competition award winners!
-They include 26 students and eight faculty mentors in six interdisciplinary teams with members drawn from 10 UMD colleges and schools!
+They include 22 students and six faculty mentors in five interdisciplinary teams with members drawn from 9 UMD colleges and schools!

 Next Seed Grant Competition Event:

 April 23, 2014